bloominstituteoftechnology/Sprint-Challenge--C-Web-Server/README.md

    The connection should be closed, otherwise some servers will simply hang and not return a response, since they're expecting more data from our client.
 3. Connect to the server.
    * All of the networking logic that you'll need to connect to an arbitrary server is provided in the `lib.h` and `lib.c` files.
 All you have to do call the `get_socket()` function in order to get a socket that you can then send and receive data from using the `send` and `recv` system calls.
+   * Make sure that your web server implementation (built during project days 1 & 2 from Web Server I) is running in another ternimal window when testing local requests.
 4. Send the request string down the socket.
    * Hopefully that's pretty self-explanatory.
 5. Receive the response from the server and print it to `stdout`.